• Recipes

 Gluten-Free Flaky Pie Crust

-It also takes a bit more work, and I've not tested it with dairy-free or vegan butter.
-However, you can purchase a pre-made gluten-free vegan pie shell to keep it simpler.
+It also takes a bit more work, but you can purchase a pre-made gluten-free vegan pie shell to keep it simpler.

 If you opt to use a flaky pie crust, you'll need to line it with parchment paper and fill it with pie weights to blind bake it (without filling).
 Then remove the pie weights to bake it until the bottom of the crust is baked through.